ETL 235 The Ethical Life: Moral and Social Responsibility

 Da Vinci Discovery Center:

 This agency is a science center that encourages learning through the inquiry method.
-Cedar Crest students will be assisting visitors in exploring the science center, encouraging children to investigate science concepts, and provide tours for groups.
+Cedar Crest students assist visitors in exploring the science center, encouraging children to investigate science concepts, and provide tours for groups.

 Daybreak Transitional Center:

 Daybreak is a drop-in center for persons who are, or have been in treatment for mental illness and/or chemical use/abuse, HIV/AIDS, as well as the elderly.
 The purpose of the agency is to prevent homelessness and promote healthy living by offering basic services, self-sufficiency programs and supportive counseling.
-Cedar Crest students will interact with these members in a stable and comfortable environment by assisting in daily program operations.
-Please note that this site is closed on Mondays from 12:30 p.m. to 2:30 p.m. due to weekly staff meetings.
+Cedar Crest students interact with the members in a stable and comfortable environment by assisting in daily program operations.

 Good Shepherd Rehabilitation Hospital: